 3. Read and Listen a Lot

-As you move to more challenging authentic content, you will be enriching your vocabulary.
-This larger vocabulary is a necessary condition if you hope to understand television and movies.
-If you are able to read well, and start to understand at least some of what you see in movies, this will prepare you to understand rapid fire conversation and slang when you are with Japanese people.
-You can also find thousands of hours of compelling Japanese content on LingQ to help improve your reading skills.
+Gradually, progress to more challenging authentic content to enrich your vocabulary.
+A larger vocabulary is necessary if you hope to understand television and movies.
+If you are able to read well and understand at least some of what you see in movies, push yourself to face rapid fire conversation and slang with Japanese people.
+You can also find thousands of hours of compelling Japanese content on LingQ to help improve your reading and listening skills.

-Even though I lived in Japan, I read and listened constantly, always challenging myself with new compelling material.
-I did this mostly using readers and books with glossaries.
-Today the range of material that we can access, radio programs, podcasts and more, with audio and text vastly exceeds what was available to me.
+Extra Tip: Make reading a pleasure.
+Read whatever you want and use tools that make reading easier.
+Today, the range of material that we can access (radio programs, podcasts, YouTube video transcripts, etc.) with audio vastly exceeds what was available to me before.
 Online dictionaries make the texts more accessible.
 Mobile devices make the listening more portable.

 4. Focus on verbs